fangzhzh/leetcode/algorithm/JavaAlgorithmCodeCheetSheet101.md

 `deleteCharAt(int index)`

+## StrintBuffer VS StringBuilder
+### Thread Safety:
+* StringBuffer is thread-safe because its methods are synchronized, meaning only one thread can access it at a time.
+* StringBuilder is not thread-safe, as its methods are not synchronized, making it faster but potentially unsafe in multithreaded environments.
+### Performance:
+* Due to synchronization overhead, StringBuffer is generally slower than StringBuilder in single-threaded scenarios.
+* StringBuilder is faster because it doesn't have the overhead of synchronization.
 ## Set
 - TreeSet
 	+ A  NavigableSet implementation based on a __TreeMap__.
 The elements are <span style="color:blue">**ordered** </span>using their natural ordering, or by a Comparator provided at set creation time, depending on which constructor is used.